getsentry/sentry-docs/src/collections/_documentation/accounts/sso.md

 The GitHub integration will authenticate against all organizations, and once complete prompt you for the organization which you wish to restrict access by.

-Currently GitHub Enterprise is not supported.
-If your company needs support for GE, [let us know](mailto:support%40sentry.io).

 ### SAML2 Identity Provider

 Sentry provides [SAML2 based authentication](https://en.wikipedia.org/wiki/SAML_2.0) which may be configured manually using the generic SAML2 provider, or a specific provider which provides defaults specific to that identity provider.